Osteoporosis Testing in Live Oak, TX

 Osteoporosis is a condition that reduces bone strength and puts individuals at greater risk of breaking or fracturing a bone.
 This condition most frequently affects women, as one in four women over the age of 65 will be diagnosed.

 Symptoms of osteoporosis are virtually non-existent, which is why many individuals may not be aware or affected by it until they have already suffered a broken bone.
 For this reason, routine osteoporosis screenings are incredibly important, especially for those with high-risk factors.
-Dr. Huyen Nguyen is a highly trained physician with extensive experience providing care to patients with osteoporosis.
+Dr. Huyen Nguyen is a highly trained physician with over 25 years of experience providing care to patients with osteoporosis.
 Call (210) 599-4086 to request an appointment at our primary care office in Live Oak, TX today!

 Osteoporosis Risk Factors